IndigoProtocol/cardano-mcp/README.md

 npm run build
 npm run start
 ```

+## Connecting
+The URL for the Cardano MCP server will be hosted at http://localhost:8000/mcp

 ## Disclaimer
 By using this Cardano MCP Server, you acknowledge and agree that: